thehme/showtracker/README.md

 2. Some libraries and methods seem to have depracated, so these should be udpated

-3. Sometimes, when adding a new show, it takes several seconds and then the server crashes with the following error
+3. Sometimes, when adding a new show, when one clicks on Home to go back, the server crashes with the following error

 ```
 TypeError: Cannot read property 'message' of undefined